Thibault-Mattera/COVID-Relevant_Articles-Finder/README.md

 We created a smart search engine that suggests relevant academic articles related to coronavirus based on user's request specific request.

-This could help to generate insights and corelations among over 400k articles about COVID-19, SARS-CoV-2, and related coronaviruses.
+This could help to generate new insights among over 400k articles about COVID-19, SARS-CoV-2, and related coronaviruses.

 ## Steps of the project